wyatt727/reconpro/README.md

 - **Modular Design:**
   Components are partitioned into distinct modules for scanning, scraping, detection, fuzzing, external integration, resource updating, and database management.

+- **Efficient Asynchronous HTTP Requests:**
+  ReconPro now uses a shared aiohttp ClientSession across modules, significantly reducing HTTP request overhead.
+Blocking calls (such as those for external tool integrations) are offloaded using asyncio.to_thread to ensure smooth, non-blocking execution.

 - **Automatic Resource Updates:**
   The updater module downloads and saves the latest payloads, nuclei templates, and GF patterns from GitHub.